 The workplace is now a home away from home.
-A family roosts within these walls: your dedicated managers, your loyal bartenders, and your cherished guests who find comfort in the unique hangout you created.
+However, a family roosts within these walls: your dedicated managers, your loyal bartenders, and your cherished guests who find comfort in the unique hangout you created.

 Are these constant dreams giving you the urge to just go for it?
 You can get started on a plan today!
-Read on to learn all about how to open a bar.
+Moreover, read on to learn all about how to open a bar.

 Step 1: Decide What Type of Bar You Want

 The most notable thing about sports bars is the collection of mounted large screen TVs, each one tuned to the most in-demand events.
-Games can go on for hours, so pitchers of beer and plenty of pub grub keep these fans happy.
+Therefore, games can go on for hours, so pitchers of beer and plenty of pub grub keep these fans happy.

 Not the prettiest of bars, but many of them outlive the rest.
-The comfort is in the non-intimidating environment.
-The dress code is “come as you are.”
-A neighborhood bar attracts the barflies who often become loyal customers.
+Comfort is in the non-intimidating environment and dress code is “come as you are.”
+Therefore, a neighborhood bar attracts the barflies who often become loyal customers.

 After spending all week studying in the library, this is the place to blow off steam after finals week.
-College kid habits create “Party School” status, so putting bars close to campus makes bank.
+However, college kid habits create “Party School” status, so putting bars close to campus makes bank.

 While some bars phone it in with a jukebox, others know that real parties have live music.
-The stage in the corner is a starmaker from karaoke crooners to aspiring musicians.
-Like sports bars, these offer an entertainment incentive for longer visits.
+Also, the stage in the corner is a starmaker from karaoke crooners to aspiring musicians.
+However, like sports bars, these offer an entertainment incentive for longer visits.

-Enthusiasts and connoisseurs flock to these niche establishments such as wine bars, brewpubs, cigar bars, hookah lounges, etc. If your goal is to create a community of people as passionate about a product as you are, this is the way to go.
+Enthusiasts and connoisseurs flock to these niche establishments such as wine bars, brewpubs, cigar bars, hookah lounges, etc. Therefore, if your goal is to create a community of people as passionate about a product as you are, this is the way to go.